mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 	MariaDB> SHOW SLAVE STATUS;

-In some situations replication state could be *STOPPED* and proper messages are displyed in error logs and in *SHOW SLAVE STATUS*,
+In some situations replication state could be *STOPPED* and proper messages are displayed in error logs and in *SHOW SLAVE STATUS*,

 In order to resolve any mistake done with *CHANGE MASTER TO MASTER_LOG_FILE / MASTER_LOG_POS*, another administrative command would be helpful.